Axiom Works

 That's not surveillance.
 It's the foundation of a real working relationship.
 Every good team has institutional knowledge about how its members operate.
 The fact that one member is an AI doesn't change that need — it makes it more important, because without it, the relationship resets every session.

-The same system that orchestrates 11 expert agents writing Rust, Python, TypeScript, and Swift across multiple repositories also asks Keith how he's feeling in the morning.
+The same system that orchestrates 12 AI agents writing Rust, Python, TypeScript, and Swift across multiple repositories also asks Keith how he's feeling in the morning.
 The same coordinator that dispatches work items and tracks quality gates also schedules a daily PM summary of what shipped.

 That duality — production infrastructure AND personal care — is what makes this different from every other AI development tool I've seen described.
 Those tools optimize for throughput.
 This one optimizes for the relationship between the human and the system.
 Throughput is a byproduct of that relationship working well.